go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 <br>

-* each transaction is charged with some gas that has to be paid for by the originator (`tx.origin`).
+* gas is a unit of computation. each transaction is charged with some gas that has to be paid for by the originator (`tx.origin`).
-* if the gas is used up at any point, an out-of-gas exception is triggered, ending execution and reverting all modifications made to the state in the current call frame.
+* gas spent is the total amount of gas used in a transaction. if the gas is used up at any point, an out-of-gas exception is triggered, ending execution and reverting all modifications made to the state in the current call frame.
 * since each block has a maximum amount of gas, it also limits the amount of work needed to validate a block.
-* the gas price is set by the originator of the transaction, who has to pay `gas_price * gas` upfront to the EVM executor. any gas left is refunded to the transaction originator. exceptions that revert changes do not refund gas.
+* gas price is how much ether you are willing to pay for gas. it's set by the originator of the transaction, who has to pay `gas_price * gas` upfront to the EVM executor. any gas left is refunded to the transaction originator. exceptions that revert changes do not refund gas.
+* there are two upper bounds for the amount of gas you can spend:
+	- gas limit: max amount of gas you are willing to use for your transaction, set by you.
+ 	- block gas limit: max amount of gas allowed in a block, set by the network.

 <br>